craiglittle/hello_sign/README.md

 * JRuby in 1.9 mode
 * Rubinius in 1.9 mode

 It should also work on Ruby 1.8.7 interpreters.
-However, since Ruby 1.8.7 will [no longer be supported](http://www.ruby-lang.org/en/news/2011/10/06/plans-for-1-8-7/) after June 2013, this gem will not be developed with 1.8.7 compatabiliy as a goal.
+However, since Ruby 1.8.7 will [no longer be supported](http://www.ruby-lang.org/en/news/2011/10/06/plans-for-1-8-7/) after June 2013, this gem will not be developed with 1.8.7 compatability as a goal.

 ## Contributing
 Pull requests are welcome, though consider asking for a feature or bug fix first through the issue tracker.
 When contributing code, please squash sloppy commits aggressively and follow [Tim Pope's guidelines][tim_pope_guidelines] for commit messages.